tnichols217/notes/MUTH 104/Assignments/6/A.md

 	- 60/5/3

 5. What key area is S in, and is this a key that we would expect?
 There are non-chord tones that might throw you, listen for the new tonic pitch.

-probably A
+	- A Major

-6. Where does the development begin?
+7. Where does the development begin?
+	- 62/1/1

-7. Where does the recapitulation begin, and does it remain in the key that we expect?
+8. Where does the recapitulation begin, and does it remain in the key that we expect?

-Yes
+	- 63/1/1
+	- Yes, it remains in D major just like we would have expected.

 8. Do you find the P and S themes to be contrasting?
 Why or why not?
+	- No, they seem very similar but